-TAX CREDIT HUD RD номе BOND The Internal Revenue Service (IRS) does not have an online system.
+Tax Credit HUD RD HOME Bond The Internal Revenue Service (IRS) does not have an online system.
 Individual State Housing Finance Agencies (HFAs) may have a unique online system.
 HUD has Tenant Rental Assistance Certification (TRACS) and Enterprise Income Verification (EIV).
 Management Agent Interactive Network (MINC).
 The Participating Jurisdiction (PJ) uses the Integrated Disbursement and Information System (IDIS) to report to HUD.
-The IRS does not have and online system.
+The IRS does not have an online system.